Society of American Historians: History

 The Society was established in 1939 by Allan Nevins and several colleagues who shared his critique of what he termed in a Saturday Review article the "pedantic school" of history—academics who, he argued, took pride in poor writing.
-Nevins, who taught history for over 35 years at Columbia University, was the author of more than 50 books, including an eight-volume history of the American Civil War and biographies of John D. Rockefeller, Henry Ford, and Grover Cleveland (which won the 1933 Pulitzer Prize for Biography or Autobiography).
+Nevins, who taught history for more than 35 years at Columbia University, was the author of more than 50 books, including an eight-volume history of the American Civil War and biographies of John D. Rockefeller, Henry Ford, and Grover Cleveland (which won the 1933 Pulitzer Prize for Biography or Autobiography).
 A journalist for fifteen years before coming to Columbia (he never earned a Ph.D.), Nevins was the master of a robust and readable style, and continued throughout his life to write for radio and the popular press.

 Publications

 In 1954, seeking to make quality historical writing accessible to a broad readership, the Society helped establish American Heritage magazine as an illustrated bimonthly publication.
 The Society has co-published severalmember-authored books including: